muratk5n/thirdwave/en/README.md

 ---

-Paris Herouni built the first and only radio-telescope in Armenia (operational 1987 – 1990).
+Paris Herouni built the first and (still the only) radio-telescope in Armenia (operational 1987 – 1990).
 Within moments of turning it on it detected the explosion of a red giant star (Etta star in Gemini constellation).

 <iframe width="340" src="https://www.youtube.com/embed/WAx9Z9DyMHY?start=67&end=174" title="Reviving Armenia’s forgotten space giant: ROT54 | Witness Documentary" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>